Ghost Town Village: In popular culture

 Ghost Town: The Movie, later titled Dean Teaster's Ghost Town, at the time of release on Lionsgate label was listed the most rented Western film by "Rentrax" reporting service.
 This position held for sixteen weeks after its release.
 The rename was due to Paramount releasing their movie titled Ghost Town a month prior to the Lionsgate release of Ghost Town: The Movie.
 The movie brought elements of the original gunfight staged plays written by RB Coburn and Hubert Presley from the early 1960 era.
 Some of the gunfighters in the movie were the original gunfighter crew of 1961.
-From the 1960's gunfighter crew were Robert Bradley, Johnny Rich, Harry Valentine, and several others from the late 90's gunfighter crew.
+From the 1960s gunfighter crew were Robert Bradley, Johnny Rich, Harry Valentine, and several others from the late 90's gunfighter crew.
 These men were highly trained and experienced gunfighters who brought R.B.
 Coburn's original dream to the film.
 Dean Teaster's desire was to capture some of the original park design by Coburn and Russell Pearson, to keep it forever forged on film.
 Dean Teaster also brought his fathers character "Digger the Undertaker", back to life in the film to give tribute to his fathers original first creation of Coburn's fictional character "Digger the Undertaker".
 While Robert Teaster is noted as being one of the original "Internationally Famous Ghost Town Gunfighters" as well as the first undertaker, many other original gunfighters shared in this movie tribute to the first gunfighter crew.
 A marble stone was erected at the base of the mountain after filming as a tribute to the first gunfighter crews and the Hollywood stars that performed there.